malbolgee/handson/README.md

 $ cp out/android12-5.10/dist/*.ko ~/aosp/device/devtitans/handson/kernel/image/
 ```

 **NOTE**: This repository already comes with a pre-compiled kernel image and modules.
-Only do this to test or if you want to update the kernel or its modules.
+Only do this (compile) to test or if you want to update the kernel or its modules.

-Next, we need to tell the build system that we are goingo to use our new kernel.
+Next, we need to tell the build system that we are going to use our new kernel.
 To do this, we'll need to change an emulator configuration file

 ```sh
 $ cd ~/aosp